 How Long Does LASIK Eye Surgery Last?

 The question, “How long does LASIK last?” doesn’t have a definite answer.
 While the effects of LASIK surgery are permanent, the benefits can decrease over time.
-For most patients, the results of LASIK will last a lifetime.
+For most patients, the results of this surgery will last a lifetime.
 About 10-12% of patients nationwide will need an enhancement surgery because of anatomical changes to the eye/eyes.

 Will I Need LASIK Enhancement Surgery?